wikihub/wiki-garden/pages/SystemsEngineering/Business Procedure Model and Notation.md

 ---
-title: "Business Procedure Model and Notation"
+title: Business Procedure Model and Notation
 linkTitle: "BPMN"
 weight: 15
 description: Resources and tools for BPMN